Corps continues preparations for upcoming building move

 |0

-This work, Corps continues preparations for upcoming building move, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Corps continues preparations for upcoming building move, by Shannon Bauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT